basilm4r0/digital-archive/README.md

 ### Logging

 Printing latest logs of Omeka-S can be done with `docker-compose exec -T omeka tail -f logs/application.log`.

+Prining logs of the `ocr-service` : `docker-compose logs -f ocr-service`.

 ### Backups